jancionear/NEPs/neps/nep-crossband.md

 }
 ```

-Walking over all receipts in the outgoing buffer is inefficient, so in reality it woud be better to implement a more efficient algorithm.
+Walking over all receipts in the outgoing buffer requires reading a lot of data from the Trie, so it woud be better to implement a more efficient algorithm.

 One idea for a more efficient algorithm would be to group receipts into groups of at least 50kB and calculate bandwidth requests using these groups.
 When a new receipt is added to the outgoing buffer, its added to the last group of receipts.
 If the size of the group goes above 50kB, a new group is started.
 When a receipt is removed, it's removed from the first group.
 If the size of the first group reaches zero, the group is removed.
 The number of groups will be small - each group of receipts is at least 50kB, so for 10MB of receipts there will be at most 200 groups.
 A group is a simple u32, we could keep all the groups in a single trie value similar to `TrieIndices`.